 Offer |

-There’s a monthly rental fee of £15 or £20 + VAT (depending on card turnover) for Dojo Go, plus transaction charges and a few other costs.
+There’s a monthly rental fee (max. £20 + VAT) for Dojo Go, monthly platform fee (£10 + VAT) for access to the payment platform, and charges for transactions and a few other things.

 The plan is best suited for businesses with a consistent sales volume, because you’ll have to pay a minimum of £24.95 per month towards transactions (“monthly minimum service charge”).